The JJ Spotter Pack is an audio add-on for iRacing.

 If you installed iRacing to the default directory...

-* Just run the installer and everything will take care of itself.
-It will create a "JJ Spotter Pack vx.xx" folder and extract
+* Just run the .exe installer and everything will take care of itself.
+It will create a "JJ Spotter Pack" folder and extract

-* You will first have to manually create the spotter folder before running the installer.
+* You will first have to manually create the spotter folder before doing anything.

-* Locate your \\iRacing\sound\spcc folder, and create the new folder in there.
-This is where all the spotter files will be going.
-You can name it whatever you want.
+* Locate your \\iRacing\sound\spcc folder, and create the new spotter folder inside the \spcc folder.
+Your folder is where all the spotter files need to go.

-* Run the installer and point it to that new folder when it prompts for a destination.
+* Run the .exe installer and point it to that new folder when it prompts for a destination.
+If you're using the .zip format, extract it into the folder you created.

 * When all is well, your folder tree should look something like this;

-Once installed, launch the sim and go into the Sound Options and select the JJSP from the voicepack drop down list.
+* Once installed, launch the sim and go into the Sound Options and select the JJSP from the voicepack drop down list.
+If you don't see it there, it's most likely because the

-You'll have to restart the sim before it will take effect.
+* After selecting it, you'll have to restart the sim before the pack will take effect.

 If you didn't know, you can customize the format that lap times are given to you.
 The default is the full time, down to the

 thousandth of a second.
-[MM:SS.XXX] I personally go with an abbreviated format [SS.XX] to replicate how Chad gives time.
+[MM:SS.XXX] I personally go with an abbreviated format [SS.XX] to replicate how Chad gives times.
 However

 way you prefer, this can be customized in the app.ini file.
 Look for the [SPCC] tag toward the bottom.